liangbinjie/ARM32_Math_Expressions_Solver/README.md

 - Compare it with the operator on the top of the stack.
 - If the stack is empty or has a left parenthesis ( on top, PUSH the current operator onto the stack.
 - If the operator is greater in precedence than top of stack, push.
-- If the operator is equal o less in precedence than top of stack, POP top operator from stack, put it on output string, PUSH current operator to stack until the next top precedence is lower than the actuak operador.
+- If the operator is equal o less in precedence than top of stack, POP top operator from stack, put it on output string, PUSH current operator to stack until the next top precedence is lower than the actual operador.

 ### Left Parenthesis (: